 Throttle position sensor should always be adjusted first.
 Faulty sensor can make erratic behaviour on eh-transmission, like downshift on cruise for no reason.
 Replace sensor if adjusting it does not make a difference.
 This sensor is also used for turbo management and according to BMW is vital component for engine performance.
 While adjusting sensor, check also idle switch and throttle body mechanical adjustment.
 All this info like other good guides are in Bentley repair manual for E28-series.
 There is no manual made for E23-series.

-If car is occasionally unable to turn starter and fuel pump can be heard running, likely starter relay is going bad (or starter solenoid is sticking or voltage drops in black/yellow wire to solenoid.
-This usually happens when engine is in operating temperature.
+If car is occasionally unable to turn starter only fuel pump running, either starter relay is bad, solenoid is sticking or voltage drops in black/yellow wire to solenoid.
+This usually happens when engine is hot.
 Orange relay is located below dash on left side of steering pillar.
-Replacing relay solves this issue, verify that new relay is fit for placement.
+While replacing relay verify that new relay is fit for placement.
 Also replacing fuel pump relay next to main fuse box is good idea.
-One more relay to replace is Motronic relay on passenger side of firewall.
-Motronic relay should not interrupt function of starter if it becomes faulty.
+One more to replace is white Motronic relay on passenger side of firewall.
+Motronic relay does not interrupt function of starter if it becomes faulty.

 Shudder on acceleration when up shifting may come from worn output shafts.
 This happens especially when transmission is in sport mode.
 Shakeup can be heard and felt easily but is difficult to point out.
 Check shafts for play between ends and replace as needed.
 Dynamic vibration in relation to engine rpm probably comes from propeller shaft instead.
 On 745i turbo output shafts are working pretty hard, M106 engine outputs same torque on 1500 rpm as M30 engine on 4000 rpm.
 Like brakes, all E23-series share very same shafts, there is no exception here.